blacree/Wifi_Cracker/README.md

 # wifi_hacker
-Automate wifi hacking with the use of a dictionary file containing possible passwords
+Automates wifi hacking process with the use of a dictionary file containing possible passwords